Insights & Articles

 How to Know If Your Training Zones Are Actually Right

 Most athletes train in the wrong zones.
-Learn why FTP tests, max heart rate formulas, and wearable estimates get your training zones wrong, and how dual-threshold testing fixes it.
+Learn why FTP tests, max heart rate formulas, and wearable estimates miss your real thresholds, and how a power and pace curve gives you zones anchored to your actual physiology.

 Mar 25, 2026 · 5 min read Read →